scalable-design-participation-lab/drawing-participation-reblocking/README.md

 # Drawing Participation: Reblocking
-## A generative AI and collaboration tool for the common good, addressing urban migration
+A generative AI and collaboration tool for the common good, addressing urban migration

-### Reference Repo for the Drawing Participation - Reblocking Repositories
+## Reference Repository

 ### About the Project
 Drawing Participation: Reblocking allows global mapping and characterization of informal settlements and provides a scalable tool to develop cadastral maps for these communities as they plan for future growth and urbanisation.